dpb-infosec/socdocs/doc_site/content/docs/QRadar Troubleshooting.md

 ## DSM Performance tuning

-DSM parsing performance may drop due to a poorly written regular expression.
+DSM parsing performance may drop due to a poorly written regular expression in a custom DSM or logsource extension.
 As with CRE performance drops, this may not be visible until the load increases on a specific parsing property.

 1. [Check Threadtop]({{< relref "#check-threadtop" >}}) on the **Event Collector** that is showing slow performance: `/opt/qradar/support/threadTop.sh -p 7777 -e ".*Event Parser.*"`.
 This should (currently) show you 8 threads with about 200 ms per thread.
 2. Create an expensive custom properties report: `/opt/qradar/support/findExpensiveCustomProperties.sh -D /tmp`.
 This will generate a tarball (.tar.gz) in the /tmp directory.